-Sterling College requires all full-time students to fulfill a Chapel Requirement each semester of attendance.
-Sterling College typically provides approximately 30 chapels and three convocations each semester.
+Sterling College typically provides more than 30 opportunities to receive chapel/convocation credit each semester.
 Attendance credit for chapel is typically one credit, while attendance credit for convocations is two credits.
-Students living on campus must earn 18 attendance credits per semester.
-Full-time students who live outside of Sterling are required to earn 13 attendance credits per semester.
-Students are expected to attend chapel regularly to meet the minimum attendance requirement.
-Successfully passing Chapel/Convocation is a requirement for graduation.
-Students will not graduate if failed semesters of Chapel/Convocaton appear on their transcript.
+Full-time students living on campus must earn 18 attendance credits per semester.
+Full-time students who live off campus are required to earn 13 attendance credits per semester.
+Students are expected to attend chapel/convocation regularly to meet the minimum attendance requirement.
+Exemptions from the requirement are only when students are part-time, enrolled in a graduate program, or are enrolled in off-campus programs like Clinical Teaching Experience, study programs sponsored by the CCCU, or a Sterling College Online program.
+Any exception or problems with non-compliance are handled by the Chaplain and Vice President for Academic Affairs.
+The Chaplain's office is responsible for Chapel/Convocation record-keeping.